 On sales to distributors, the Company's payment terms often require the distributor to initially pay amounts owed to the Company for an amount in excess of their ultimate cost.
 The Company's sales price to its distributors may be higher than the amount that the distributors will ultimately owe the Company because distributors often negotiate price reductions after purchasing the product from the Company and such reductions are often significant.
 These negotiated price discounts are not granted until the distributor sells the product to the end customer, which may occur after the distributor has paid the original invoice amount to the Company.
 Payment of invoices prior to receiving an associated discount can have an adverse impact on the working capital of the Company's distributors.
-Accordingly, the Company has entered into agreements with certain distributors whereby it advances cash to the distributor's inventory balance, and are adjusted quarterly.
+Accordingly, the Company has entered into agreements with certain distributors whereby it advances cash to the distributors to reduce the distributor's working capital requirements.
+The advance amounts are based on the distributor's inventory balance, and are adjusted quarterly.
 Such amounts are recorded in prepaid expenses and other current assets in the Consolidated Balance Sheet.
 The terms of these advances are set forth in binding legal agreements and are unsecured, bear no interest on unsettled balances and are due upon demand.
 The agreements governing these advances can be cancelled by the Company at any time.